Lower South West Football League: Club information

 Tigers - Prior to the commencement of the LSWFL in 1959, Jardee FC (green and yellow) and Fire Brigades FC (blue and white) merged to become the Tigers FC.
 At the start of the LSWFL Tigers were the most successful club, winning three of the first four league premierships (1959,1960 & 1962).

 Southerners - Originally Pemberton Warriors and Pemberton Jayes merged to become Pemberton FC.
 Prior to the commencement of the LSWFL in 1959 Pemberton FC and Northcliffe FC merged to become Southerners FC.
-Southerners are the most successful club with 20 league premierships, having never gone more than six years without winning a premiership.

 Royals - Founding club from the Nelson FA.
 Played 5 years in the LSWFL before later forming the Central Districts FA with Kirup FC, Nannup FC and Balingup FC.
 The Central Districts FA was later renamed the Blackwood FA sometime in the 1970s.
 Now defunct.

 Nannup - Founding club from the Nelson FA.
 Played only one year in the LSWFL before later forming the Blackwood DFA (a.k.a.
 Central Districts FA) with Kirup FC, Greenbushes FC and Balingup FC.
 The league folded in the mid-1970s and Nannup went into recess.
 Re-formed in 1993 and joined the Onshore Cup competition.

 Records

-The following records are current to the end of the 2019 season.
+The following records are current to the end of the 2024 season.